Updated: Aug 17

 I find creating a new illustration is usually easier for me than writing a post.
 I sat here for the last half hour trying to come up with a title and what to write about.
 It was hard, but then I thought, it is a new year, I am creating new art and I have new adventures coming up in 2018.
 I have created several new illustrations that I am now putting color to.
 I usually carry my art bag with me and when I have time, I work on new pieces.
 I only need my pencil, pen and eraser when I am away and save the coloring process for when I am at home.
 I am also redoing several of my older illustrations on illustration board.
 My first work was all done on illustration paper and I now only work on board.
 I like the firmness of it and have been testing my work to see how the alcohol ink illustrations stand up to light.
 I find the board absorbs more ink and when a piece is finished I spray it with Kamar Varnish and then UV spray.
 I left one illustration that was protected with UV spray in a window, half covered with paper, for over a year.
 I recently lifted the paper and saw no change in the color of the two sides.
 Alcohol ink art as with any fine art should not be hung in direct sunlight or under florescent lighting.
 If I have the original framed, I have it framed with conservation glass.
 Now that I have taken the time to test my illustrations, I feel more confident displaying my original pieces in gallery shows.
-Here is a redo of an illustration I call “Let’s Do Lunch”.
-I thought the chickens could use a bigger vegetable garden.
-They look like they all have healthy appetites.

 My new adventures include being Artist of the Month in the Village Gallery in Lumby for the month of March and April.
 I will be displaying my prints and giclees for that show.
 I am then displaying my original artwork at Nadine’s Art Gallery for the month of May and I have just been informed that my proposal for an art show at the Armstrong Art Gallery was accepted and I will have a show there in September.
 So busy times ahead but a good busy.
 I love to create and come up with new ideas.
 I also have a short You Tube video that was put out by Shaw Cable that shows the process I use to create my artwork.
 I have included the link on my website under “Links”.
 Many thanks to Patricia for interviewing me and making me feel comfortable.